padrinobook/padrinobook/chapters/user_profile.md

     @session_helper = SessionsHelperKlass.new
   end

-  context "#current_user" do
+  describe "#current_user" do
-    it "output the current user if current user is already set" it "find the user by id from the current session" end
+    xit "returns the current user if user is set" xit "returns the current user from session" end

-  context "#current_user?" do
+  describe "#current_user?" do
-    it "returns true if current user is logged in" it "returns false if user is not logged in" end
+    xit "returns true if current user is logged in" xit "returns false if user is not logged in" end

-  context "#sign_in" do
+  describe "#sign_in" do
-    it "it sets the current user to the signed in user" end
+    xit "sets the current user to the signed in user" end

+  describe "#sign_out" do
+    xit "clears the current_user from the session" do end

-  context "#signed_in?" do
+  describe "#signed_in?" do
-    it "return false if user is not logged in" it "return true if user is logged in" end end
+    xit "returns false if user is not logged in" xit "returns true if user is logged in" end end
 ```